Side-Quest-Shenanigans/group-project/README.md

 ## Planning

 We began the planning stage with a *Disney ideation phase*, allowing everyone to freely share their ideas.
 Each project idea was then discussed in detail, weighing the pros and cons.
 After careful consideration, we decided on the *game hub* as the best option—offering both a valuable learning experience for us as developers and a useful platform for helping others find gaming information and like-minded people.

+We are still in the early stages of discussing different themes and finalising how the layout should look.

+## MVP 1

+- Set up YAML files for automated testing, containerising, and GitLab scanning to ensure no environment variables are mistakenly pushed.
+- Host the project with Vercel.
+- Create the homepage.
+- Fetch data from an API with accurate game information and display it in the correct format on the homepage.
+- Develop a category page with filters to organize and display games based on user preferences.

+## MVP 2

+- Implement authentication.
+- Create a personal profile page for each logged-in user.
+- Introduce customisable themes for users.
+- Set up Playwright to test user journeys and interactions.

+## Future Plans

+- Expand filtering options to include detailed system requirements, accessibility preferences, and community engagement levels.
+- Implement a recommendation engine that suggests games based on user activity and preferences.
+- Develop a forum or discussion board where users can interact, ask for advice, and share gaming experiences.
+- Introduce a "Wishlist" feature where users can save games they want to play in the future.
+- Enable game developers to add accessibility information directly to the platform.